Have you ever wondered what our city of Durgapur was like when the dinosaurs use to roam the earth?

 Found it interesting and informative?
 Share it with other Durgapurians and let them know.

-- 6 Best Parks To Visit in Durgapur (West Bengal)
+- 6 Best Parks To Visit In Durgapur (West Bengal)